DevExpress-Examples/angular-dashboard-localization/readme.md

-# Dashboard for ASP.NET Core - Localization
+# Dashboard for Angular - Localization

 Text